 Graham K. Cooper has served as a member of our board of directors since April 2017.
-Since March 2018, Mr. Cooper has served as the Chief Operating Officer and Chief Financial Officer of Assembly Biosciences, Inc. Mr. Cooper previously served as the Chief Financial Officer of Receptos, Inc., from February 2013 until its acquisition by Celgene in August 2015 and Chief Financial Officer of Geron Corporation from January 2012 to December 2012.
+From March 2018 until May 2019, Mr. Cooper served as the Chief Operating Officer and Chief Financial Officer of Assembly Biosciences, Inc. Mr. Cooper previously served as the Chief Financial Officer of Receptos, Inc., from February 2013 until its acquisition by Celgene in August 2015 and Chief Financial Officer of Geron Corporation from January 2012 to December 2012.
 From May 2006 until March 2011, Mr. Cooper served as Chief Financial Officer of Orexigen Therapeutics, Inc. Prior to that, Mr. Cooper held roles of increasing responsibility at Deutsche Bank Securities, an investment bank, from August 1997 to February 2006, including Director, Health Care Investment Banking.
 He began his career as an accountant at Deloitte & Touche, and was previously a C.P.A.
-Mr. Cooper currently serves on the board of directors of Kezar Life Sciences, a public biotechnology company, and Bioniz Therapeutics, Inc., a private biotechnology company.
+Mr. Cooper currently serves on the board of directors of Beam Therapeutics, Inc., a public biotechnology company, Kezar Life Sciences, Inc., a public biotechnology company, and Applied Molecular Transport Inc., a private biotechnology company.
 Mr. Cooper received a B.A. in Economics from the University of California at Berkeley and an M.B.A. from the Stanford Graduate School of Business.
 We believe that Mr. Cooper is qualified to serve on our board of directors due to his significant financial and accounting experience in the life sciences industry.